Apply for the Forensic Science Grad Program

 More information about the program, including application requirements and recommended course work can be found at the Bulletin.

 - GRE Score: The GRE is not required.
 Submission of scores is optional.
 If you choose to submit, send your GRE score electronically to Penn State University using school code 2660.

 Application Deadlines and Interview Dates

-The application deadline is January 15th.
-Applicants with strong academic records are encouraged to apply by December 1st to be considered in the first rounds of competition.
+The application deadline is January 7th.
+Applicants with strong academic records are encouraged to apply by December 1st to be considered for early admission.

 If your application is selected for consideration, you will be invited to come for an interview process conducted by members of the Forensic Science faculty.
 The interview process takes place in February at the Penn State University Park campus.